Governance

 His formal education was at Lehigh University, Bethlehem, PA, BS EE with Honors, 1967 and Keller Graduate School of Management, Chicago, IL MBA with Distinction, 1992.

+Stephen Bird grew up in Perth with multi-generation roots in the Almonte and Pakenham area.
 Stephen served on the Board of the North Lanark County Community Health Centre when Lanark Community Programs joined to form Lanark Health and Community Services.
-When he returned to the Board in 2012, Whitewater Bromley CHC became part of LRHCS.
-He has served as Vice Chair, Chair, Secretary-Treasurer, and Past Chair of LRHCS.
-More recently he returned to the Board in 2020 where he served as Chair of the Governance Committee.
+When he returned to the Board in 2012, Whitewater Bromley CHC became part of Lanark Renfrew Health & Community Services (now ConnectWell Community Health).
+He has been Vice Chair, Chair, Secretary-Treasurer, and Past Chair of LRHCS.
+Now, with his return to the ConnectWell Board in 2024, he hopes to serve as Chair of the Governance Committee.

 Bruce was born and educated in Toronto, attending York University.
 After spending nine years in the private sector as a computer analyst, he joined the Ontario Public Service, where he spent the next 32 years working in a variety of positions in the Ontario Courts, primarily designing and developing computer applications to administer justice and financial accountability in all levels of the court system.
 For the final five years of his career, he was appointed as a Regional Assessment Officer in the Superior Court; although now “retired,” he has agreed to continue to perform this function on a part-time basis.